ADschultz/Joke-Virus/README.md

 All group members will contribute to the design of the basic webpage layout.
 Implementation of the seperate features outlined above will be divided between members, with 1-2 assigned to each.

 The members of this group are:
 Aaron SchultzII
 Emily Seal
 Jacob Iwaniec
 Michael Kling
 Richard Sekol
 Ryan Stuk

+change logo

+3/29/3028
+Richard made placeholder files and links started on form for his virus